krishabbashyal/Apptive/README.md

 ### 3. Job Status Tracking
 - Update the status of each application as it progresses.
-- Track every step of the job application process.

 ### 4. Dashboard/Overview
 - A central dashboard provides a snapshot of all job applications.